amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 Quality represents the effectiveness of tools, weapons, or other resources, usually summarized by Tier. **Fine items** count as +1 bonus in quality, stacking with Tier.

 _Thorn is picking the lock to a safehouse run of a gang reknowned for Occut dealings.
-Her crew is Tier I and she has <span class="CharOverride-23">fine</span> lockpicks—so she’s effectively Tier II.
+Her crew is Tier I and she has fine lockpicks—so she’s effectively Tier II.
 The Occult gang is Tier III.
-Thorn is outclassed in quality, so her effect will be <span class="CharOverride-23">limited</span> on the lock._
+Thorn is outclassed in quality, so her effect will be limited on the lock._

 ### Scale